ItsTSH/ItsTSH/README.md

 - Reinforcement Learning fundamentals and algorithm implementations
 - AI agents that combine LLMs with environment interaction
 - Developing a mini-framework for reproducible ML workflows
+- Fullstack development on both desktop and web
+- Making production level projects and deploying them

 ---